A protocol that communicates with ClockKit, providing information about your complication.

 - watchOS 2.0+

-Apps that support a complication must define a class that supports this protocol and register it with the system.
-Your data source object provides the timeline entries displayed by your complication and provides information about the features that your complication supports.
+CLKComplication protocol and register it with the system.
+Your data source is responsible for providing timeline entries and data for all of the complication families that you support.
+You do this by implementing the protocol methods, returning the timeline entries displayed by your complication and information about the features that your complication supports.

 Info file using the

 When the user installs your complication on the clock face, ClockKit creates an appropriate

 CLKComplication object for the selected complication family.
 That complication object is passed to your data source so that you know how to format your timeline entries.
 Use the General tab of your WatchKit extension’s project settings to specify the families you support.

 Your complication data source class must implement the following